daisygunn/grow-restaurant/README.md

 The theme of simplicity follows through to the design, I've used bootstrap columns and rows to divide the pages and tried to keep the same layout throughout so that the user has a sense of ease when on the various pages.

 ### Surface
-Initially the colour pallete I have chosen for this website are greens and white.
+Initially, the colour palette I have chosen for this website are greens and white.
 I wanted a 'clean' feel and based it on greens to keep in theme with Grow, nature plays a huge role in the design of the restaurant and the menu so I wanted there to be consistency.
-However, whilst building the website I felt the sole use of green made it feel a little flat and so I chose to add a pink to the colour scheme.
+However, whilst building the website I felt the sole use of green made it feel a little flat and so I chose to add pink to the colour scheme.
 This change between pink and green features often, on button hover, in the navbar etc.

 ![Colour Palette](assets/images/colour_palete.png)